 Guide to Local Hawaii Food

-The cultural melting pot of the islands has cooked up a delicious and unique mix of Hawaii food choices.
+Hawaii is the most racially diverse state in the U.S., and this cultural melting pot has cooked up a delicious and unique mix of Hawaii food choices.
 The original diet of the Native Hawaiians has been altered and augmented over the last 200 years by foods introduced by the arriving missionaries, whalers, and immigrant plantation laborers from China, Japan, Korea, Portugal, and the Phillipines.
 The result is something we now simply call “local food” – not a very creative name for a delicious and varied style of food that is completely unique to Hawaii.

 Local food is made up of a cultural mix of flavors, foods, and preparations.
 “Hawaiian food” is something different – that is the traditional food of Native Hawaiians.